 Scheduling integrates with the main app, so you can jump from a chat or call directly into a meeting.
 For sales and success teams, that “one-platform” flow reduces friction and context switching.

-If you rely on video heavily, test your network conditions and recording needs during a trial month to ensure performance matches your use cases.
+If you rely on video heavily, test your network conditions, recording needs, and calendar integrations during a trial month to ensure performance matches your use cases.

 Nextiva Analytics